-Hypercalciuria occurs in 5%-10% of the adult population.
-It is defined as excess calcium in the urine.
+Hypercalciuria is defined as excess calcium in the urine.
+It occurs in 5%-10% of the adult population.
 This excess calcium may come from the intestines, where calcium is absorbed, or from the skeleton.
 Excess calcium in the urine tends to form salts that crystallize.
 These crystals can cause pain or other urinary symptoms, depending upon their size and location.
-Large crystals are known as kidney stones.
-Chronic hypercalciuria may lead to impairment of renal function, kidney stones, chronic kidney disease, or osteoporosis.
-There are two causes of hypercalciuria:
+Larger crystals are known as kidney stones.
+Chronic hypercalciuria may lead to impairment of kidney function, kidney stones, chronic kidney disease, and osteoporosis.

 Patients with idiopathic hypercalciuria have a generalized increase in calcium turnover, which includes increased gut calcium absorption, decreased renal calcium reabsorption, and a tendency to lose calcium from bone.
-In the latter instance, it is important to complete a Dual-energy x-ray absorption (DXA or DEXA), a tool used to measure and diagnose osteoporosis to evaluate for reduction in bone mass.
+In the latter instance, it is important to complete a Dual-energy x-ray absorption (DXA or DEXA), a tool used to measure and diagnose osteoporosis to evaluate for a reduction in bone mass.

 Causes and Symptoms:

-- Blood tests to rule out certain diseases that may cause hypercalciuria
+- Blood tests to rule out certain diseases that may cause hypercalciuria.

-- Genetic testing, especially if there is a family history of kidney stones
+- Genetic testing, especially if there is a family history of kidney stones.

 Treatment for hypercalciuria includes:

-- Addressing any secondary disease causing the hypercalciuria.
+- Addressing any secondary disease causing hypercalciuria.

-- Thiazides can induce a positive calcium balance and reduce urinary calcium by up to 50%.
-Hydrochlorothiazide and chlorthalidone are used most often, but indapamide also can be used.
+- Thiazide diuretics such as hydrochlorothiazide, chlorthalidone, and indapamide can significantly decrease urinary calcium excretion and reduce the incidence of stone formation.Thiazides also may improve bone mineralization and reduce the risk of fractures.
+Thiazide diuretics can also improve calcium balance and reduce urinary calcium by up to 50%.
+Hydrochlorothiazide and chlorthalidone are often used.
+Indapamide is also an option.
 The advantage of chlorthalidone and indapamide is their longer half-life as hydrochlorothiazide would need to be given twice a day.
 Thiazides will not be effective unless dietary salt intake is limited.